ehmatthes/pcc_2e/beyond_pcc/extracting_from_excel.md

 ## Further Reading

 There's a lot more you can do with Excel files in your Python programs.
 For example, you can modify data in an existing Excel file, or you can extract the data you're interested in and generate an entirely new Excel file.
-To learn more about this, see the [openpyxl documentation](https://openpyxl.readthedocs.io/en/stable/index.html).
+To learn more about these possibilities, see the [openpyxl documentation](https://openpyxl.readthedocs.io/en/stable/index.html).
 You can also extract the data from Excel and rewrite it in any other data format such as JSON or CSV.

 ---